digital-engineering/bookmarks-consolidator/README.md

 >consolidated her home library.
 >3. to make solid or firm; solidify; strengthen: to consolidate gains.

-bookmarks-consolidator combines and de-duplicates two sets of bookmarks.
+bookmarks-consolidator is a CLI tool that combines and de-duplicates two sets of bookmarks.
-Accepts HTML files exported from Firefox, Chrome, etc., and consolidates them into an importable HTML file containing the combined bookmarks from both.
+It accepts HTML files exported from Firefox, Chrome, etc., and consolidates them into an HTML file containing the combined bookmarks from both.

 Duplicate bookmarks are skipped, and duplicate folders are merged.
+Consolidate your bookmarks from multiple browsers into one with this simple tool.

 ### Example